BiaTrivillin/BiaTrivillin/README.md

 <div>

-    📌 I'm twenty years old, I live in Brazil and I'm a beginner front-end developer!
+    📌 I'm twenty years old, I live in Brazil and I'm a front-end developer!

     I've been exploring this world for a few weeks now.
     I learn something new every day...